Herbert Quandt: Personal life

+Quandt lived in 1920s at Griebnitzsee in Berlin.
 He married his first wife, Ursel Münstermann, in 1933 but they divorced in 1940.
 This marriage had produced a daughter, Silvia Quandt (born 1937), who stayed with her mother after the divorce.
 Silvia is now an artist who lives in Munich.
 Ten years later, in 1950, he married his second wife, the jeweller Lieselotte Blobelt, but they divorced in 1959.
 This second marriage produced Sonja (born 1951) (now Sonja Quandt-Wolf), Sabina (born 1953) and Sven (born 1956).
 Sven became the manager of the BMW rally team.

 Herbert married his third wife Johanna Bruhn in 1960, just a year after his second divorce.
 She had been a secretary in his office in the 1950s and eventually became his personal assistant.
 She did not remarry after Herbert's death, and lived quietly in Bad Homburg until her own death in 2015.
 The current supervisory board members at BMW include Johanna's two children: Stefan Quandt, holder of 23.7% of the shares in BMW, and Susanne Klatten, a 19.2% shareholder.
 They joined the board in May 1997.

 Herbert ensured that the shares in his companies were not thinly spread and so to avoid family disputes the children of the previous marriages received large shares in other Quandt family companies.
 Silvia Quandt, the oldest child, received extensive investments and property in the 1970s.
 Later the three children from the second marriage were given the majority of the shares of VARTA Battery AG but these have since been sold.
 Susanne also received his shares in Altana AG, while Stefan also received shares in a holding company called Delton with interests in medical products and power supplies.

 Herbert Quandt died on 2 June 1982 in Kiel.

 There is now a foundation in the Herbert Quandt name through BMW.